bogdanparvu18/msc-graduate-project/README.md

 ### Phase 7 — Clinical finding interpretation engine

 The purpose of this phase is to build a post-model interpretation engine that receives the structured output from the medical MMVQA model and converts it into a safer, cleaner, finding-level interpretation.
 We don't train or fine tune the model again but at this stage it happens more reasoning, normalization, and interpretation layer after the model output.
 We produce a separated findin interpretation object of [this JSON format](output_p7.json).
+This object will not make a final clinical decision.
+Instead, it will provide a verified, conservative, evidence-aware interpretation that Phase 8 can use to assign a guarded decision-support label such as routine review, flag for clinician review, abstain due to poor visibility, or insufficient evidence.

+The interpretation engine validates the structured model output and check that all required fields are present.
+It then normalizes the predicted finding to the allowed Kvasir-Capsule label set, validate the broad clinical category, verify evidence references, interpret localization, summarize temporal behavior, and assess uncertainty.
+It also detects contradictions, such as a finding-category mismatch, unsupported localization claim, or a confident answer despite poor image quality.
+The summary uses conservative language such as “model-supported visual finding” or “possible visual finding” and will explicitly avoid final diagnosis, treatment recommendation, prognosis, or patient-specific claims.

+For temporal capsule-endoscopy cases, the engine may also group repeated detections across adjacent frames into a finding episode.
+This allows the system to describe whether a finding appears only in the target frame, persists across neighboring frames, becomes clearer over time, or is uncertain due to motion or poor visibility.

 ---